 And with each question, Owen is there with an honest answer—he says the dorms smell fine, in case you were wondering.

-It should be noted that, unlike my other favorite writing topic, Reddit, many of these names are real names.
+It should be noted that, unlike our other favorite writing topic, Reddit, many of these names are real names.
 That means you can log activity in your CRM and send relevant information to students based on their inquiries.
 Do you have a dedicated email or web page about your dorm rooms?
 You might want to send that to Teagan.
 Have a killer faculty profile?
 You might want to send that to Alex.
 Don’t feel comfortable using that information to facilitate more relevant 1:1 outreach?
 Use the information in the comments to adapt your content strategy or comms flow.

 So what does this all mean?
 As a social media network, there’s the media side of YouTube and the social side of YouTube.
 I’ll cover the media side of YouTube in a future blog post, but when it comes to the social side of this wildly popular network, it’s clear that to generate the type of engagement that signals demonstrated interest, you need to turn the message over to your students, beyond posting student perspectives on your branded channel.